-Certain Participants have, from time to time, indicated an interest in realigning certain portions of their power supply portfolio, including their respective PSCR Shares in the AMP Entitlement, as part of their broader power supply planning process.
-AMP has facilitated the realignment process by creating a procedure whereby AMP solicits non-binding indications of interests from the Members, including the Participants, seeking their interest in increasing or reducing their project shares in various AMP-owned or AMP-operated generating projects.
-While AMP, at the request of its Members, initiates this process, the non-binding indications of interest are forwarded to TEA, which in the past has investigated potential arrangements between prospective sellers and prospective buyers among AMP Members and, if there were no paired buyers and sellers, solicited outside interest in the project shares which Members were seeking to sell.
-The realignment process detailed in this paragraph is undertaken periodically and one such iteration is ongoing.
-As in past instances, certain Participants, including Large Participants, have indicated an interest of selling all or a portion of their PSCR Share in the Project.
-To date, only one transfer of a project share relating to an AMP-owned or AMP-operated generating project has been completed.
-On June 1, 2016, Yellow Springs, Ohio assigned a 0.09% project share in the AMP Entitlement to Coldwater, Michigan.
-Given the restrictions on the transferability of project shares, including those discussed in the following paragraph, if any Participant were to increase or reduce its PSCR Share in the Project, the most likely assignee in any such scenario would be another Participant or AMP Member that is not currently a Participant.
+Certain Participants have, from time to time, indicated an interest in realigning certain portions of their power supply portfolio, including their PSCR shares in the AMP Entitlement and project shares from certain of the projects detailed above under the heading "AMERICAN MUNICIPAL POWER, INC. - OTHER PROJECTS," as part of their broader power supply planning process.
+AMP has facilitated the realignment process by creating a procedure whereby AMP solicits non-binding indications of interests from the Members, including the Participants, seeking their interest in increasing or reducing their project shares in various AMP generating projects.
+While AMP, at the request of its Members, initiates this process, the non-binding indications of interest are forwarded to TEA, which in the past has investigated potential arrangements between prospective sellers and prospective buyers among AMP Members.
+The realignment process detailed in this paragraph is undertaken periodically.
+In future iterations of the realignment process, it is possible that a Participant may wish to transfer all or a portion of its PSCR Share in the Project.

+To date, however, only five transfers of project shares relating to an AMP-owned or AMP-operated generating project have been completed, each relating to AFEC.
+On June 1, 2016, Yellow Springs, Ohio assigned a 0.09% Project Share in the AMP Entitlement to Coldwater, Michigan.
+On May 1, 2018, Hamilton, Ohio and Dover, Ohio transferred a 1.51% Project Share and a 0.65% Project Share, respectively, in the AMP Entitlement to DEMEC.
+On April 1, 2019, Hamilton, Ohio transferred an approximately 0.02% Project Share in the AMP Entitlement to Holiday City, Ohio.
+On June 1, 2019, Hamilton, Ohio transferred a 1.51% Project Share in the AMP Entitlement to DEMEC.
+Additional transfers may occur from time to time, either in connection with the realignment process, a bilateral transaction among AMP Members or otherwise.
+Given the restrictions on the transferability of project shares, including those discussed in the following paragraph, if any Participant were to increase or reduce its PSCR Share in the AMP Entitlement, the most likely assignee in any such scenario would be another Participant or AMP Member that is not currently a Participant.

 Under the terms of the Power Sales Contract, the Participants may only assign their rights under the Power Sales Contract in accordance with the terms and conditions set forth therein, including evidence that the proposed assignee does not materially adversely affect the security for the Bonds and receipt of an opinion of counsel of recognized standing that such assignment will not affect the regulatory or tax status of AMP or any Bonds.
 In addition, the Participants are granted a right-of-first refusal, allowing the Participants to match any bona fide offer for assignment.
-See Appendix C - "Summary of Certain Provisions of the Power Sales Contract - Additional Covenants of the Participants."
+See APPENDIX C - "Summary of Certain Provisions of the Power Sales Contract - Additional Covenants of the Participants."